smalyarovsky/algeng-matrix-multiplication/REPORT.md

 - Implemented as a blocked algorithm for larger matrices
 - Padding is used for sizes not divisible by 4

-This implementation uses the exact formulas from the provided alpha48.c file.

 ---

 ## Correctness